jackharrhy/quake-experiments/minimal-quake2-base/README.md

 - work well on old computers
 - graphics anything more complex than default dev textures
 - telling you how to structure your game, just giving you a starting point on how to produce a game dll that _works_, with the basics you expect (physics, networking, etc.)

+---

+`game-c` is based off of [yquake2/ctf](https://github.com/yquake2/ctf/tree/c7a4b27bf67c9b09fe906bfb2263ff9f66fb57b6)

+the plan is, to tear game-c down to its _core_, and then rewrite that into `game-odin`

+`game-odin`, currently _boots_ and does not crash, but it does very little... for now

+why ctf over the base game? honestly i don't know, in my brain ctf was maybe something that came out afterwards maybe with some patches, and felt like a better choice than the expansions for something that would be played multiplayer

+but none of the above is based on facts, only vibes